scikit-build/scikit-build-core/README.md

 - No support for caching between builds
 - No editable mode support
 - No extra wheel directories (like headers) supported yet
+- Wheels are not fully reproducible yet
 - Windows ARM support missing

 Features over classic Scikit-build:

-- Better warnings and errors
+- Better warnings, errors, and logging
 - No warning about unused variables
 - Automatically adds Ninja and/or CMake only as required
 - No dependency on setuptools, distutils, or wheel in build mode.